VanessaTsang888/restaurant-responsive-website/OmniFood-responsive-website/README.md

 Around my full time job (and other software engineering online training courses), I am developing the [Omnifood responsive website](https://omnifood.dev/) which is designed and built by Jonas Schmedtmann because this website application is fully responsive and uses some of the **_latest website technology languages_** including HTML5, CSS3 and JavaScript ES6.
 Also, this application includes some organic search engine optimisation techniques and digital accessibility features.
 All of this is very much inline with my full time job as Software Engineer which the is focuse is on frontend software and website Development.

-The Omnifood website is a fictional AI-based meal subscription service.
+The Omnifood website is fictional AI-based meal subscription service.
 Website utilizes a sticky navigation, hamburger menu, toggle switch, animations triggered by IntersectionObserver, and smooth scrolling.

 The Omnifood company provides an online healthy food ording service via a fully responsive website application which is a popular service since many of us are very busy working full time making cooking declious healthy meals difficult to keep on top of.
 I am one of those people and this is one reason why I am so passionate about building this Ominifood responsive web application using some of the latest website development technologies.

 This responsive website application is the major project within the [Build Real-World Websites with HTML and CSS](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/) online training course on the Udemy platform.

 ## Key Concepts and Features

+Having created the single page website from scratch, I learned how to create and implement features that I'm likely to use in my future websites over and over again.
+Here are some of the key features and topics that I worked on:

 **Design**